OpenAgricultureFoundation/OpenAgricultureFoundation.github.io/archived_wiki/personal_food_computers.md

 * MVP PFC 1.0 (Community-designed Minimal Viable Product PFC)

 ```
-*Update 11 October 2018: Please note that Open Agriculture Initiative at the MIT Media Lab paused research on PFC
-versions 1.0-2.1 in Fall 2017, in anticipation of updated research and release of the PFC 3.0.
-While the build
+*The OpenAg Project paused research on PFC versions 1.0-2.1 in Fall 2017, in anticipation of updated research
-resources for the older versions remain available on our wiki page and GitHub, MIT can't support community members’
-individual builds of PFC versions 1.0, 2.0, 2.1, or the MVP (designed and supported by the OpenAg community).
+and release of the PFC 3.0.
 ```